SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about visiting Chinatown

-Along the way, you will learn all about the original settlers to this part of San Francisco, what their life was like and more about the fisherman that call this area home today.
+Along the way, you will learn all about the original settlers in this part of San Francisco, what their life was like, and more about the fisherman that call this area home today.

-Tour Schedule: This tours schedule changes somewhat often.
+Tour Schedule: This tour schedule changes quite often, so you'll want to check ahead.
 Some are on Mondays at 10:30 am.
 Others are on Fridays at 11 am.
 Visit their site to confirm your date

 Meeting Location: Main courtyard of Ghirardelli Square at the Mermaid Fountain